Reinforcement of prevention measures

 The management of invasive exotics species requires good local capacity in the study of wildlife and the development and implementation of management plans, but also in the recognition of these species by people directly concerned by the invasions through their profession.

-Training workshops will thus be offered to various target groups, such as the national nature protection services of the countries and territories of the Lesser Antilles, managers of natural areas, animal trade companies, customs and environmental police.
-These workshops will help the professions on the front line of invasions (customs personnel and environmental police officers) to better recognize invasive exotic reptile species from native species, to detect them more effectively and to handle them safely.
-In addition, several students at Masters and Doctoral level will benefit from training thanks to research projects developed for project.
+Training workshops are offered to various target groups, such as the national nature protection services of the countries and territories of the Lesser Antilles, managers of natural areas, customs, and environmental police.
+These workshops will help the professions on the front line of invasions to better recognize invasive exotic reptile species from native species, to detect them more effectively and to handle them safely.
+In addition, several students at master’s and Doctoral level benefitted from training thanks to research projects developed for the project.

 The MERCI project is coordinated by Caribaea Initiative, an international NGO that develops research and education projects for the conservation of biodiversity in the Caribbean.